alexqfredrickson/notes/aws/aws.md

 | `Query`        | Retrieves all items with a specified partion key.   |
 | `Scan`         | Retrieve all items in the specified table or index. |

-#### Streams

-DynamoDB Streams track and log item-level modifications in DynamoDB tables for up to 24 hours.

-#### Throttling

-DynamoDB will throttle requests beyond provisioned RCU (read capacity unit)s and/or WCU (write capacity unit)s for the database.
-This can be due to poor partition key choices.

 ### Personal Health Dashboard